ForNeVeR/SvnUtils/README.md

 Creates a new branch inside the repository.

-    Svn-Commit -ShowBrowser <flag; not enabled by default>
+    Commit-Svn -ShowBrowser <flag; not enabled by default>

 Commits the current changes with TortoiseSvn.
 Tries to detect merge commits and present the nice commit messages for these cases.
 May also